Altinn/altinn-studio-docs/content/community/changelog/app-frontend/v4/migrating-from-v3/_index.en.md

 code, and you should always review and test the changes made in the Pull Request before merging it.
 {{% /notice %}}

+The AI used is for this bot is Azure OpenAI.
+It is a dedicated model hosted on Digdir's internal Azure.
+The model used is `gpt-4-1106-preview`.
+The bot only uploads C# classes that have implemented the `IPageOrder` interface from your repository to the AI model.